 Yes.
 Notice of the time and place of any regular board meeting will be posted and homeowners will be notified.

 A maintenance fee is a periodic amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
 Your maintenance fees are due on the first of the month.

 Bylaws are the guidelines for the operation of the non-profit corporation.
 The Bylaws define the duties of the various offices of the Board of Directors (Trustees), the terms of the Directors (Trustees), the membership’s voting rights, required meetings and notices of meetings, and the principal office of the Association, as well as other specific items that are necessary to run the Association as a business.
-The Bylaws for the association may be viewed online within the Documents page of a community’s website or on this site under the individual communities found on the Our Communities page.

 he Homeowner’s Association is a corporation and therefore a governing body is required to oversee its business.
 The Board of Directors (Trustees) is elected by the homeowners, or as otherwise specified in the bylaws.
 The limitation and restrictions of the powers of the Board of Directors (Trustees) is outlined in the Association governing documents.